 Who We Are

-Toa Nafasi is a program (not a separate center or school) and we work within the existing public (government) school system in Tanzania, where the majority of children are enrolled.
-We work predominantly with Standard One students as part of an Early Childhood Development platform, but also provide follow-up for students who still need support in Standards Two and Three.
+Toa Nafasi is a program (not a separate center or school) and we work within the existing public school system in Tanzania, where the majority of children are enrolled.
+We work children 6 – 14 years old providing them an inclusive education platform and comprehensive body safety education and support services.

-We strive to improve learning outcomes for all students, but our focus is on the most vulnerable learners in the classroom: those with learning difficulties, “slow learners,” or other marginalized children.
-We do not deviate from the national syllabi mandated by the Ministry of Education, but rather ensure that everyone in the class has an equal opportunity to learn regardless of his or her learning style.
+We strive to improve learning outcomes for all students, but our focus is on the most vulnerable learners in the classroom: those with learning difficulties, and those with experiences of trauma.
+We do not deviate from the national syllabi mandated by the Ministry of Education, but rather ensure that everyone in the class has an equal opportunity to learn, be safe and get support they need.

-Toa Nafasi tutors are generally young women from the village who have struggled to find gainful employment, but who have committed to working with the Project.
-They are taught a few simple yet effective teaching methodologies for slow learners by our international education consultants, and then gain their experience in the classroom.
+Toa Nafasi tutors are generally young adults from the village who have struggled to find gainful employment, but who have committed to working with the foundation.
+They are taught a few simple yet effective teaching methodologies for slow learners and at risk of abuse and violence children by our consultants.
 Employment opportunities like these are an additional benefit of Toa Nafasi in the local community.

 Why We’re Here